Are you wondering what food you can’t bring to China?

 In China, it’s all about the way a rule is interpreted.
 One day, it can mean something in particular, while the next day it can mean something totally different.

-With regard to the food you can take to China, there are a few grey areas.
+With regard to the food you can take to China, there are a few gray areas.

 For example, something like a can of tuna is technically an animal product, i.e. prohibited.

-However, canned tuna is clearly processed, unopened, and isn’t bloody or raw – which is essentially what Chinese Customs are looking for.
+However, canned tuna is clearly processed, unopened, and isn’t disease carrying – which is essentially what Chinese Customs is looking for.

-So, bringing in a can of tuna probably won’t raise any alarms.
+So, bringing in a can of tuna in your checked luggage probably won’t raise any alarms.

 I personally wouldn’t take the risk though.